 Welcome to the Yale Bands!
-Whether you’re an incoming freshman or a veteran Yalie, we’re glad you’re interested.
-The two ensembles are comprised of more than 110 individuals.
-They make more than 55 appearances per year and are responsible for the entire heckelphone population of Connecticut.
-There is a place for everyone in the Yale Bands: the Concert Band is for Yale’s finest classical wind players and the YPMB wants to assemble the most fun, spirited group (with room for musicians and non-musicians alike) ever to set foot in New Haven.
-There is crossover between the ensembles, as some people play in both bands.
+Whether you’re an incoming first-year or a veteran Yalie, we’re glad you’re interested.
+The three ensembles are comprised of more than 125 individuals.
+They make more than 60 appearances per year and are responsible for the entire heckelphone population of Connecticut.
+There is a place for everyone in the Yale Bands: the Concert Band is for Yale’s finest classical wind players, the Jazz Ensemble is a 17-piece “big band” that performs standards and contemporary charts, and the YPMB wants to assemble the most fun, spirited group (with room for musicians and non-musicians alike) ever to set foot in New Haven.
+There is crossover between the ensembles, as some people play in two or even all three bands.
 The Yale Bands and their members are very important in Yale’s musical world in general.
 You can hardly find a group of musicians on campus – chamber orchestras, woodwind or brass quintets, pit orchestras, saxophone quartets, theory & composition seminars, music history classes, or even rock bands and choruses – that isn’t touched by the members of the Yale University Bands.

 Want to get in on the action?

 Each year during the first week of school, we hold our Yale Bands Information Meeting.
-This year’s meeting is Monday, August 29, from 6:30 to 7:30 pm in Woolsey Hall.
+This year’s meeting is Monday, August 28, from 6:30 to 7:30 pm in the Bandroom, Room 301 of the newly renovated Hendrie Hall in the glorious Adams Center for Musical Arts.

-You get a chance to meet current members and leaders from all three Yale Bands and hear what they have to say about us and what we do.
-Until then, you can fill out the online information card, and Yale Bands Officers, John McNamara, the YPMB Drum Major, or Catherine Lacy, YCB President, will answer any questions you may have.
-Also, feel free to email Thomas C. Duffy, Director, or Stephanie Hubbard, Business Manager, directly.
+You’ll have a chance to meet current members and leaders from all three Yale Bands and hear what they have to say about us and what we do.
+Until then, you can fill out the online information card, and Yale Bands Officers Antonio Medina, President, or Katharine Walls, YPMB Drum Major, will answer any questions you may have.
+Feel free to email Thomas C. Duffy, Director, or Stephanie Hubbard, Business Manager, directly, with any questions about the Yale Jazz Ensemble or other issues.

 YALE CONCERT BAND

 The Yale Concert Band travels, too.
-Recent tours have taken the YCB to Lithuania, Latvia, Estonia, South Africa, Mexico, Brazil, Bermuda, Ireland, Spain, North Africa, Vienna, Salzburg, Prague, and St. Petersburg.
-The Yale Concert Band most recently completed a tour of Ghana in Summer 2014.
-Plans for a Spring 2016 international tour are underway.
+Recent tours have taken the YCB to Ghana, Lithuania, Latvia, Estonia, South Africa, Mexico, Brazil, Bermuda, Ireland, Spain, Vienna, Salzburg, Prague, St. Petersburg, and, most recently, Italy and Greece in the summer of 2016.
+Plans for a Spring 2018 international tour are underway.

 YALE PRECISION MARCHING BAND